Ezygreat/printf/README.md

 # _printf

-This is a user-defined C language function for formatted output based on directive
+This is a user-defined C language function for formatted output based on directive.